 Finely grated zest and juice of 1 medium-size lemon (about 3 tablespoons juice)

-3/4 cup (150 g) sugar
+3/4 cup (150 g) granulated sugar

 6 tablespoons (84 g) unsalted butter, at room temperature

-1 cup (230 g) sour cream, at room temperature (can replace with an equal amount Greek-style yogurt)
+1 cup (230 g) sour cream, at room temperature

-2 eggs (120 g, out of shell) at room temperature, beaten
+2 eggs (100 g, weighed out of shell) at room temperature, beaten

 1 teaspoon pure vanilla extract